luxfi/docs/docs/apis/luxd/luxd-release-notes.md

 - Removed `--snow-epoch-first-transition` and `snow-epoch-duration` as command line arguments.

-## PRE_RELEASE v1.7.0-fuji ([View on GitHub](https://github.com/luxdefi/luxd/releases/tag/v1.7.0-fuji))
+## PRE_RELEASE v1.7.0-testnet ([View on GitHub](https://github.com/luxdefi/luxd/releases/tag/v1.7.0-testnet))

 **Please note that this release is unable to run mainnet - and will display "mainnet is not supported" if attempted to run with a mainnet configuration.**

 This upgrade adds support for issuing multiple atomic transactions into a single block and directly transferring assets between the P-chain and the C-chain.

-The changes in the upgrade go into effect at 10 AM EST, November 24th 2021 on the Fuji testnet.
-After Fuji is updated and verified, a mainnet compatible release will be published.
+The changes in the upgrade go into effect at 10 AM EST, November 24th 2021 on the Testnet testnet.
+After Testnet is updated and verified, a mainnet compatible release will be published.

-**All Fuji nodes should upgrade before 10 AM EST, November 24th 2021.**
+**All Testnet nodes should upgrade before 10 AM EST, November 24th 2021.**

 **Networking**